Next.js Latest Version June 2026: 16.2.7 Current Stable on npm

 Quick summary

-The current stable version of Next.js as of March 2026 is Next.js 15.
-The latest patch release in the 15.x line is 15.1.x (exact patch numbers update frequently; check nextjs.org or npm show next version for the precise number).
-Next.js 15 became the stable release in October 2024 and has received multiple minor and patch updates since.
+The current stable version of Next.js as of June 10, 2026 is Next.js 16.2.7.
+That is the exact version npm install next resolves to today (patch numbers update frequently; confirm with npm show next version or nextjs.org).
+Next.js 16 became the stable major in October 2025 and the 16.x line has received steady minor and patch updates since.

 |---|---|---|